open-source-lab-DFKI/bikerider/README.md

 ## Building / Running Android

+###Steps

+* 1- Import the project: `git clone git@gitlab-cos.b.dfki.de:smart-mobility/opensourcelabmobilityapp.git`
+* 2- change the branch: `git checkout ionic-gui`
+* 3- Add cordova android platform: `cordova add platform android@5.x`.
+Notice: It is strongly recommended to employ Cordova@Android 5.1.0  to avoid versions conflict with the __Crosswalk WebView__ cordova plugin.
+* 4- To outline all pre-installed plugins in the project environment type: `cordova platforms ls`
-run `ionic cordova build android` for building the Android APK

-or `ionic cordova run android` for building the APK and installing it on the (first available) Android device.
+* 5- To build an Android APK, type: run `ionic cordova build android` for building the Android APK or `ionic cordova run android` for building the APK and installing it on the (first available) Android device.